 A team is a group of people whose collective skills, knowledge, and abilities are combined in ways that result in better decisions and stronger performance than the sum of its individual members.

 Teams are highly interdependent - they plan work, solve problems, make decisions, and review progress of tasks and projects collectively.
 Team members need one another to get work done.
-In contrast, if a team meets together primarily to share information and make a few occasional decisions, but most of the work done independently, than it's a group.
+In contrast, if a team meets together primarily to share information and make a few occasional decisions, but most of the work done independently, then it's a group.
 Workgroup members are not interdependent in that they don’t need each other to get the work done.

-When deciding whether a team is the best fit for the task at hand consider:
+When deciding whether a team is the best fit for the task at hand, consider:

 1. Complexity/Nature of work